Johnny Depp, Beyonce and a Baby: Building A Dream Life With Goal Setting

 And so, my friends, the seed of Project Me was planted.
 And it’s been growing steadily for 15 years ever since!

-If you read my blog and you think I’ve always had my shit together and am some kind of super mama, I hope you’ll now see that this has been a process.
-(And I still don’t always have my shit together!)
+If you read my blog and you think I’ve always had my act together and am some kind of super mama, I hope you’ll now see that this has been a process.
+(And I still don’t always have my act together!)

 In the comments below, I’d love to hear at least one of your goals for the year ahead.
 I’ll be here cheering for you every step of the way!